 For international materials, check out Temple's Law Library's Foreign, Comparative, and International Law library guide.

-Temple Law Library’s Electronic Resources Guide links to dozen of electronic resources of various types, covering varied practice areas.
+Temple Law Library’s Electronic Resources (part of the library's webpage) links to dozen of electronic resources of various types, covering varied practice areas.
 Take a quick browse to see if any are applicable to your paper topic.